 If implemented, the opposition party estimates the policy will generate an estimated $2.7 billion in additional revenue per year, he said, adding: “If the Government needs more revenue, this is a good option to consider.”

 PSP’s proposal will “differentiate the true foreign talents, who are high salaried and less affected by the $1,200 levy, from the foreign talents who are simply cheap labour that compete unfairly with Singaporeans and whom our economy has become overly dependent on”.

 The proposed levy is one of three long-term policy recommendations Mr Leong made in his speech to “nudge the Budget in the correction direction”.

 The other suggestions included introducing a minimum living wage of $1,500 in take-home pay for all local workers, which would translate into $2,055 in gross wages.

 To allow employers to adjust, the Government could pay the “main portion of the increase” from 2021 to 2023, which could cost about $1.6 billion each year, said Mr Leong.

 This would also increase the wage share of Singapore’s gross domestic product (GDP), a point raised by fellow PSP NCMP Hazel Poa on Wednesday.

-Ms Poa had noted that wages formed about 43.6 per cent of Singapore’s GDP, while the operating surplus of corporates and other organisations formed about 56.2 per cent.
-She suggested that the Government set a target for the wages as a proportion of the annual GDP, “to ensure that the fruits of economic development are enjoyed by its people”.
+Ms Poa had noted that wages formed about 43.6 per cent of Singapore’s GDP, while the operating surplus of corporates and other organizations formed about 56.2 per cent.
+She suggested that the Government set a target for wages as a proportion of the annual GDP, “to ensure that the fruits of economic development are enjoyed by its people”.

 A living wage would be the best way to support low-wage workers, rather than through “those usual ad-hoc, short-term, and unpredictable schemes offered by the Government”, said Mr Leong.